TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 likely be multiple instances of skip distances d possible to the next letter in that ELS.

-n = index number starting position for each instance for each first (or last) letter in the ELS; For example, if you are searching for a word that begins (or ends) with the letter Mem (מ (in the text, index number n is the index position number for each instance found of the letter Mem (מ(, and for each instance of these letters Mem (מ (found, there is the potential to find multiple ELSs beginning (or ending) on that letter.
+n = index number starting position for each instance for each first (or last) letter in the ELS; For example, if you are searching for a word that begins (or ends) with the letter Mem (מ) in the text, index number n is the index position number for each instance found of the letter Mem (מ), and for each instance of these letters Mem (מ) found, there is the potential to find multiple ELSs beginning (or ending) on that letter.

-For example:

 Program Concepts: Objects - D (DS), DL, D5, D5K, L (LLL), S (SSS), N (NW), W (DW), ListOfWords, NW4ELS, W4ELS (DW4ELS);
 ----------------

 The essential objects in TorahBibleCodes are native Python data objects (i.e. strings, lists, tuples, and dictionaries).

 For any text chosen (e.g. Genesis, Exodus, Leviticus, Numbers, Deuteronomy, or all five (5) together, or all twenty-one (21) books of the Prophets, or all thirteen (13) books of the Writings, or all thirty-nine (39) books of the entire Hebrew Bible), the text is parsed and a Python dictionary ``D`` Object (and ``DS`` Object) is created that allows one to access each verse by 3-digit Tuple Key (Book, Chapter, Verse).
-After choosing the text(s) to be searched, a Python dictionary D (and DS) is created to contain each verse - accessible by 3-digit Tuple Key.
+After choosing the text(s) to be searched, a Python dictionary ``D`` (and ``DS``) is created to contain each verse - accessible by 3-digit Tuple Key.

 Each verse (and letter) of the thirty-nine (39) books of the Hebrew Bible is accessible via the Python dictionary ``D`` (or ``DS``) with a unique 3-digit Tuple Key as per following examples: